pca2/pca2.github.io/_posts/2024-11-21-sleep-restriction-therapy.md

 - Stick to your schedule for another week, recording your process in your sleep diary
 - Every week, calculate your sleep efficiency and update your schedule based on how well your did

-Slowly be surely you will expand how much your sleeping every night.
+Slowly but surely you will expand how much your sleeping every night.
 Continue the process until your happy with how much sleep you're getting.
 It can be tempting to skip ahead after a few successful nights or week, but I promise it's slow and steady that delivers the best results with this process.

 ### Why does this work?
 - Consolidates sleep: By limiting time in bed, SRT helps consolidate sleep into a more continuous and efficient period, reducing fragmented sleep patterns.
 - Realigns circadian rhythm: It helps reset the body's internal clock by creating a consistent sleep schedule.